alipakdamangh/fruit_detection/readme.txt

 11.download arduino ide, selet the board and the port in the ide and upload the arduino board script *change the port in the code if its different*

+12.The empty folders dataset, figures, yolov8_models are placeholders for their own repective data as mentioned bellow:
+- dataset folder should contain these folders: train, test, val *you can ignore test and only use val*
+- figures folder will contain the drawn matric and metrics after the model_training.py sceript is executed
+- yolov8_models folder should contain the files for the downloded yolov8 models (n,s,m,l, ...)